 If you are like most development teams, you bring everyone together for a daily standup (either live or async).
 However, many teams struggle to keep their daily standup on track.
 So how can you run a daily standup that gets results rather than raspberries from your team?
-Here are 7 practical tips to make your daily standup faster and more-effective.
+Keep reading for our 7 practical tips to make your daily standup faster and more-effective, plus how you can use Spinach to take all your team meetings to the next level, with an AI-powered Scrum Master that tracks all the details, so nothing falls through the cracks.

 1. Set a good vibe